-A beautiful designed piece of apparel for summer riding, the Santini Redux Genio Jersey is perfect for those super-tough mountain climbs in hot temperatures.
+A beautifully designed piece of apparel for summer riding, the Santini Redux Genio Jersey is perfect for those super-tough mountain climbs in hot temperatures.

-After the design, you’ll notice how roomy the pockets are, allowing you to easily store a larger smartphone without worry of things bouncing around.
-Like most raceday jerseys, Santini’s jersey features great aerodynamics, allowing you to focus on your ride and not the wind in your face.
+After the design, you’ll notice how roomy the pockets are, allowing you to easily store a larger smartphone without the worry of things bouncing around.
+Like most race day jerseys, Santini’s jersey features great aerodynamics, allowing you to focus on your ride and not the wind in your face.